Multipartite entanglement from ditstrings for 1+1D systems: Multipartitions in Different Models

 where

-with partition edges $x_i$, has remarkable extremal properties for such a ground state as above of a CFT.
+with partition edges $x_i$, has fascinating extremal properties for such a CFT ground state as mentioned above.
 Furthermore, $S_\Delta$ is by definition positive as a convex combination of the nonnegative quantities $S_{weak}$ and $S_{strong}$ from information theory \cite{nandc}.
-These quantities are defined and approximated as, respectively,
+These quantities are defined and approximated with the mutual information as, respectively,

 and